Many traditional Hawaiian foods are dishes originally brought over from Pacific Polynesian islands.

 Chicken long rice is not a traditional Hawaiian food recipe, but it has weaved its way into becoming a norm at many Hawaiian luaus and meals.

-Topping off a great Hawaiian meal, it’s a necessity to down some freshly grown Hawaiian fruit!
-The islands are famous for pineapple and it comes juicy and bursting with sweet flavor.
+Topping off a great Hawaiian meal, it’s a very pleasant necessity to enjoy some freshly grown Hawaiian fruit.

 There you have 7 traditional Hawaiian food favorites to enjoy when you’re in Hawaii.
 Though modern developed Hawaiian plate lunches and SPAM musubi are so popular, Hawaii still holds on dearly to its heritage of cuisine.